0aoq/Dispute/README.md

+**I am no longer going to maintain this repository**, Dispute will no longer receive any updates from this repository, and it is now archived.
+Thanks!

 # 🦜 Dispute

 Dispute is an open source, realtime messaging service that supports messaging within servers/channels, as well as direct messages with users.